In-with-the-new

 Classic Change Management Models

-Traditional models emphasize formal processes, organizational structures, and systems alignment.
-The McKinsey 7S model, for instance, stresses the importance of aligning strategy, structure, and systems to achieve successful change. - One-Off Initiatives
+Traditional models emphasize formal processes, organisational structures, and systems alignment.
+The McKinsey 7S model, for instance, stresses the importance of aligning strategy, structure, and systems to achieve successful change.

 These models are designed for discrete change projects—such as a merger, system upgrade, or restructuring—rather than ongoing transformation.